Fujikura History

 Optical base material manufacturing by VAD method

-Development of ultra-low OH group (1ppb or less) fiber using VAD method (1dB/km or less at wavelengths of 1.0-1.8μm)
+Development of ultra-low OH group (1 ppb or less) fiber using VAD method (1 dB/km or less at wavelengths of 1.0 to 1.8 μm)

-Development of ultra-low OH group (1ppb or less) fiber using VAD method (1dB/km or less at wavelengths of 1.0-1.8μm)
+Development of ultra-low OH group (1 ppb or less) fiber using VAD method (1 dB/km or less at wavelengths of 1.0 to 1.8 μm)

 Fujikura Thailand Co., Ltd. established

-Fujikura Thailand was established in August 1984.
-It was the first locally incorporated company in Thailand.
-The company took advantage of the strong yen caused by the Plaza Accord in the following year of 1985 and the boom in foreign investment.
-The company also grew rapidly with a production shift to electronic materials and optical components, and remains a central presence of Fujikura Group in Thailand to this day.
+Fujikura Thailand was established in Kingdom of Thailand in August 1984.
+It was the first locally incorporated company in Kingdom of Thailand.
+The following year, in 1985, the Plaza Accord led to a strong yen, which gave the company a boost, and the company benefited from the wave of a boom in investment, primarily from foreign capital.
+The company also experienced rapid growth as production shifted to electronic materials and optical-related components, and remains a central presence in Fujikura Group in Kingdom of Thailand to this day.

 Fujikura Thailand Co., Ltd.